 Christian Object Lesson: A Spatula

 “God can flip things around!”
 That’s the crux of this object lesson message.
 Besides a spatula and your outfit, you will need a pancake (premade frozen pancakes work well), a skillet and a tabletop.
-Place the pancake in the skillet and pretend to cook on your table top.
-Hide the spatula from the audience.
+Place the pancake in the skillet and pretend to cook on your table top next to the toaster.
 Say, “These yummy pancakes will be so delicious to eat with some syrup.
 Oh look!
 It looks like this one is done, I need to flip it over.
 I shall give it a try.”
 (Attempt to flip the pancake without a spatula.
 Of course, you should fail a few times.)
 Then say, “If I flip this pancake with my fingers, I might get burned.
 What should I do?”
 (Take suggestions from the kids.)
 “I know what!
 I’ll use a spatula.
 This handy kitchen utensil is perfect for flipping things.”
 (Flip the pancake.)
 “Wow!
 This amazing kitchen tool reminds me of God.
 Zepheniah 3:9 says, ‘In the end, I will turn (or flip) things around for my people.’
 See!
 Only God can change a situation around.
 When we try to do flip our life around without God, things always end up a big old mess.”

 Egg Timer Object Lesson